rxlabz/rxlabz.github.io/drafts/algrafx_EN.md

 ![origin]({{"/img/algrafx/paper_to_canvas.png" | prepend:site.baseurl }})

-Petite rétrospective d'une expérimentation graphique de près de 20 ans en 15 étapes.
+A retrospective of a graphic experiment of almost 20 years in 15 stages.

 ____